 --values arguments with

-For example, to change the size of the persistent metrics volume, you would run the following:
+For example, to change the size of the persistent metrics volume on the parent node:

 As mentioned in the introduction, Netdata has a service discovery plugin to identify compatible pods and collect metrics from the service they run.
 The Netdata Helm chart installs this service discovery plugin into your k8s cluster.

 Service discovery scans your cluster for pods exposed on certain ports and with certain image names.
 By default, it looks for its supported services on the ports they most commonly listen on, and using default image names.
 Service discovery currently supports popular applications, plus any endpoints covered by our generic Prometheus collector.

-If you haven't changed listening ports or other defaults, service discovery should find your pods, create the proper configurations based on the service that pod runs, and begin monitoring them immediately after depolyment.
+If you haven't changed listening ports, image names, or other defaults, service discovery should find your pods, create the proper configurations based on the service that pod runs, and begin monitoring them immediately after depolyment.

-However, if you have changed some of these defaults, you'll need to copy a file from the Netdata Helm chart repository,
+However, if you have changed some of these defaults, you need to copy a file from the Netdata Helm chart repository,

 make your edits, and pass the changed file to

-First, copy the file to a new location outside the
+First, copy the file to your administrative system.